0

 Add a Node into the Logicnet Flow

-If you first select an existing node from the logicnet, the system outlines it in blue and displays the label in bold type.
-Clicking on a node icon in the Toolbox now and the system will add the node into the logicnet, just after the selected node.
+If you select an existing node from the logicnet, the system outlines it in blue and displays the label in bold type.
+If you then click on a node icon in the toolbox, the system adds the node type you selected into the logicnet.
+It places it right after the node you clicked on first.

-Note: when the system adds the node it automatically opens the editor for that node on the right side of the screen.
+Note: When the system adds the node it automatically opens the editor for that node type on the right side of the screen.

 Add a Node Using Drag and Drop